Elly-L/main-shilingi-x/DEPLOYMENT.md

 1. **Build Errors**:
    - Check the Netlify build logs for specific errors
-   - Verify that all required environment variables are set
+   - Make sure all environment variables are correctly set in the Netlify dashboard
+   - Try disabling static generation completely in the Netlify dashboard

 2. **Smart Contract Connection Issues**:
    - Confirm that the contract address and RPC URL are correct